 Bento Grid Slot System¶

-The tracker detail page's Data & Analytics tab uses a slot-based bento grid to render per-platform stat cards alongside the universal core stats.
-This document covers how the system works and how to add a new stat card.
+The tracker detail page's Data & Analytics tab uses a slot-based bento grid to render platform-specific stat cards alongside universal core stats.
+Learn how it works and how to add a new card.

 What is the bento grid?¶